 Hardware wallets are essentially a portable hard drive that stores your private keys and helps manage or secure crypto assets.
 There is commonly a digital display and some kind of interface on the device.

-Hardware wallets normally come with the ability to have a passcode, which adds a second layer of security, before being allowed to access it.
+Hardware wallets usually come with the ability to have a passcode, which adds a second layer of security, before being allowed to access it.

 As opposed to all the wallets mentioned above, hardware wallets cost money.